Skip to main content

 Working and Research Focuses

-As a start-up representative of the University of Constance, he heads the cooperation project Kilometer1, which was initiated in cooperation with the University of Constance.
-The aim of Kilometer1 is to strengthen the founding culture and support students interested in founding a company.
+As start-up representative at the University of Applied Sciences Konstanz, he led the Kilometer1 cooperation project, which was launched in collaboration with the University of Konstanz.
+The aim of Kilometer1 is to strengthen the start-up culture and support students interested in founding a company.

-He is responsible for the research strand Corporate Entrepreneurship and Corporate Startups as a strategic tool for increasing the innovative strength of established companies.
-His focus is on the corporate entrepreneur, who in his hybrid role is a critical success factor for entrepreneurial teams.
+He was responsible for the research strand Corporate Entrepreneurship and Corporate Startups as a strategic tool for increasing the innovative strength of established companies.
+His focus was on the corporate entrepreneur, who, in his hybrid role, is a critical success factor for entrepreneurial teams.

 Prof. Dr. Christina Ungerer